Ukraine’s Zelenskyy preparing to visit DC on Wednesday

 Two congressional sources and one person familiar with the matter confirmed plans for the visit.
 They spoke on the condition of anonymity because of the highly sensitive nature of the trip.
 They said Zelenskyy’s visit, while expected, could still be called off at the last minute due to security concerns.

 The visit to Washington is set to include an address to Congress on Capitol Hill and a meeting with President Joe Biden.
-It comes as lawmakers are set to vote on a year-end spending package that includes about $45 billion in emergency assistance to Ukraine and as the U.S. prepares to send Patriot surface-to-air missiles to the country to help stave off Russia’s invasion.
+It comes as lawmakers are preparing to vote on a year-end spending package that includes about $45 billion in emergency assistance to Ukraine and as the U.S. prepares to send Patriot surface-to-air missiles to help stave off Russia’s invasion.

 The latest tranche of U.S. funding would be the biggest American infusion of assistance yet to Ukraine, above even Biden’s $37 billion emergency request, and would ensure that funding flows to the war effort for months to come.